 Can dogs eat olive oil?
 And is olive oil good for dogs?
-Olive oil, that staple of every kitchen, happens to make an excellent, healthful addition to every dog’s food bowl.
-I know I’m have touted before the benefits of coconut oil, which is another mainstay in my pantry, but let’s not forget the oil that comes from olives, which has its own fantastic advantages.
+Olive oil, that staple of every kitchen, happens to make an excellent, healthful addition to every dog’s food bowl — among other benefits.
+We’ve touted the benefits of coconut oil before, which is another mainstay in my pantry, but let’s not forget the oil that comes from olives, which has its own fantastic advantages.
 In fact, why not mix things up?
 Rotate the oils you sweeten your dog’s food bowl with!
-I like to switch among olive, coconut, and (for the omega-3 factor so key to senior dog vitality) fish oil by Nordic Naturals.
+I like to switch among olive, coconut and (for the omega-3 factor so key to senior dog vitality) fish oil by Nordic Naturals.
 Here are eight reasons to heart olive oil for dogs.
 Bone appetit!

 Whether the portly pepperpot is canine or human, if there are some unwanted pounds that need shedding, olive oil for dogs helps grease the weight-loss engine.
 The monounsaturated fats in olive oil actually encourage pound-melting by breaking down the fat inside fat cells, getting rid of belly fat and reducing insulin sensitivity.

 Rich in monounsaturated fats, olive oil prevents and lessens the effects of cardiovascular disease and diabetes.
 It contains oleic acid, in addition to some compounds (squalene and terpenoids) that are believed to be effective in preventing cancer, which kills a staggering 50 percent of dogs over age 10.